ADGEfficiency/course-starter-python/neuapp/blog/make.md

 ### 0. Our pipeline components

-First, lets look at the two components in our pipeline - an ingestion step and a cleaning step.
+Lets look at the two components in our pipeline - an ingestion step and a cleaning step, both of which are Python scripts.

 Our ingest step writes some data to a JSON file: